vantage-sh/docs.vantage.sh/docs/vql_resource_report.md

 ### Filter for Untagged Resources {#untagged}

-On providers that have a **Not Tagged**/**Not Labeled** filter option in the console, you can use the below VQL to see untagged resources.
+On providers that have a **Not Tagged** filter option in the console, you can use the below VQL to see untagged resources.
 This example looks for untagged resources in a multi-cloud environment.

 ```sql
 resources.provider = 'gcp' AND tags.name = NULL) OR (resources.provider = 'aws' AND tags.name = NULL